 No. ArtsPool LLC has elected to be taxed as a corporation.
 As a result, any income or losses of ArtsPool LLC will not pass on to its members.
 Being a member of ArtsPool LLC will also not jeopardize your not-for-profit or 501(c)(3) status, if applicable.

 What are membership units?
 What rights do they represent?

 Membership units are similar to stock in a corporation.
 They represent your interest as a member of ArtsPool LLC.
 Under the LLC Operating Agreement, the membership units you will receive have no economic value.
 They represent only the right to vote for representatives on the Steering Committee of ArtsPool LLC or in general member elections as determined by the Steering Committee or ArtsPool LLC’s operating agreement and bylaws.

 How many membership units will I get?

-Generally speaking, most members will only receive one unit so that all members will have the same number of votes as other members in the same class of members.
+Members only receive one unit so that all members will have the same number of votes as other members in the same class of members.

 Why are there different classes of membership units?

-- Class A – members who purchase a package of services from ArtsPool
+- Class A – Members who purchase a package of services from ArtsPool.

-- Class B – members who purchase only a limited number of services from ArtsPool
+- Class B – Members who purchase only a limited number of services from ArtsPool

-What are the Governance Committees of ArtsPool?
+What is the governing body of ArtsPool?